uw-esolab/docs/sam/debugSSCwithPySSC_Linux_EclipseIDE.md

 With Eclipse properly set up, we can now run and debug Python scripts that called the `libsscd.so` share object file.

+0. There might be some permissions problems when using "Attach to Process."
+In an open terminal, enter

+	> `echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope`

+	to temporarily grant permissions.
+You can permanently fix this by changing the contents of that file, but that scares me.

 1. Open the `<project_name>.py` file  and set a breakpoint around Line 257, where `ssc.module_exec(module,data)` is called

 2. Open the appropriate `cmod` C++ file.
 In this particular case it is the `cmod_tcsmolten_salt.cpp` file